jmreicha/graphite-docker/README.md

 ###Graphite Docker

 This will set up all of the components that Graphite needs to run.
 It also runs Grafana and connects to the graphite container.

 A few assumptions for configurations are made, if you have any specific needs you can modify the default configs and rebuild the containers with the updated configs.

 **Instructions for running**

- * Download and install Docker
  * Download and install docker-compose (`sudo pip install -U docker-compose`)
  * Clone this repo (`git clone https://github.com/jmreicha/graphite-docker`)
  * Modify install script (`chmod +x bootstrap.sh`)